faccin-eng/faccin-eng/README.md

 </a>

 - Passionate about open source and education
-- Creating content to help developers grow
+- Creating content to help the common folk
-- Always learning and sharing knowledge
+- Always learning